Bunn/UTMBeGone/README.md

 This project does not track anything you do ( it would be ironic right? 🙃), there are no analytics, no telemetry and it's a 100% offline app.

 ## Download
-UTMBeFone is a free and open source hobby project of mine.
-Feel free to download the proejct and run it anywhere you like!
+UTMBeGone is a free and open source hobby project of mine.
+Feel free to download the project and run it anywhere you like!
 If you want to support its development you can buy it on the [App Store](https://apps.apple.com/us/app/utmbegone/id1530867730?mt=12) for those nice automatic updates :)

 ## FAQ